Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Improvement proposal
 --------------------

-If you have an idea for a new feature please open an **Enhancement** issue in the issue tracker for the element you'd like to see an enhancement for.
+If you have an idea for a new feature, please open an **Enhancement** issue in the appropriate element's issue tracker.
 Opening an issue starts a discussion with the team about your idea, how it fits in with the project, how it can be implemented, etc.

-Code Review
+Code review
 -----------

 Code review is done in the open and is open to anyone.
-While only maintainers have access to merge commits, providing feedback on pull requests is very valuable and helpful.
+While only maintainers have access to merge commits, providing feedback on pull requests is extremely valuable.
 It is also a good mechanism to learn about the code base.
 You can view a list of all open pull requests here:

 =========================== =============================================
-Element                     Issue Tracker
+Element                     Pull Requests
 =========================== =============================================
 qiskit-terra                https://github.com/Qiskit/qiskit-terra/pulls
 qiskit-aer                  https://github.com/Qiskit/qiskit-aer/pulls